 A books podcast made by readers

 Welcome to The Book Club Review, the independent podcast about the books that get people talking, hosted by Kate and Laura.
 From literary prize shortlists to book club favourites we’re always on the hunt for those books that provoke conversations, the ones we can’t wait to share, the ones perfect for book club.
 With our cast of regular and special guests, we promise you honest opinions and lively debate.
-As featured in Vogue, Stylist, the iPaper and BBC Radio 5 Live.
-Listen via your favourite podcast player or browse our archive for over 175 episodes and many hundreds of book recommendations.
+As featured in Vogue, Stylist, the iPaper, Waitrose Weekend and BBC Radio 5 Live.
+Listen via your favourite podcast player or browse our archive for back episodes full of book recommendations.
+If you want to find your way to some really good books, there’s no better place to start.
 Wondering if we’ve covered one of your favourites?
 Type the title into the search tab to find out.

 Just out, listen to our most recent episode